parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ^ this was sort of a suprise to us
 ^ but we've found people REALLY like being able to do this

 ---

+> I find the documentation and my own notes living alongside the code to be incredibly handy.
+It means I don't get lost learning this language and APIs.
+-- feedback Swift training in Melbourne, May 2016

+^ we are pretty aggressive about asking for feedback, it mostly works

+---